 - Hotel Hoshokaku: This traditional building includes Japanese-style rooms, many with shared bathrooms.
 If you want a private bath, try to book early.
 Just a five-minute walk from the old town, this ryokan gives you a central spot for exploring the rest of the city.

-✔ Best area to stay for local cuisine and shopping
+✔ Best neighborhood to stay in Takayama for local cuisine and shopping

 The central downtown area sits between Takayama Station and the main river.
 It offers a mix of the old and new, catering to a diverse group of locals and tourists.